pismo/bolt/README.md

 So, by the default, we are pointing to our source file but there's also the distribution files installed if needed.

 Things that are common between all components packages:
- - .babelrc
- - .eslintrc
+ - .eslintrc (extends from `@pismo/eslint-config-bolt` package)
- - most scripts of each `package.json` "scripts" declaration (e.g.: `npm run doc` for documentation)
+ - most scripts of each `package.json` "scripts" declaration (e.g.: `npm run doc` for documentation, we need this so we can execute a common command of each package from within the root directory using lerna exec/run)

 ## Playground (development)